 - Respond based on what they’re communicating

-The pause technique is powerful, as you’re allowing your baby a chance to communicate to you, and then you’re responding based on the information you gathered from them.
+The pause technique is powerful, as you’re allowing your baby to communicate with you, and then you respond based on the information you gathered from them.

 You learn to respond to their actual cues, not rush in because you feel like you have to react because they cry.